Uncategorized

 Needs Assessment for Community Development and Service Delivery

-As part of the series of activities to strengthen community voices for Local government service delivery and autonomy, Alone on the 23rd and 24th of June, 2021 organized a capacity-building workshop in Ado- Ekiti, Ekiti state.
+As part of the series of activities to strengthen community voices for Local government service delivery and autonomy, Social Action on the 23rd and 24th of June, 2021 organized a capacity-building workshop in Ado- Ekiti, Ekiti state.
 The workshop tagged, “Needs Assessment for Community Development and Service Delivery” was organised to address key issues that have hindered the effectiveness of the local government.
 The workshop provided a platform for CSOs, NGOs, Community Chiefs and People Living with Disabilities (PLWD) to deliberate on the topic and create a strategic work plan to hold Local government accountable to its people.

-Speaking at the event, Senior Programs Officer of Alone, Prince Edegbuo emphasized the need for an autonomous and independent Local government.
+Speaking at the event, Senior Programs Officer of Social Action, Prince Edegbuo emphasized the need for an autonomous and independent Local government.
 According to him, no development can occur in the communities until the Local Government breaks free from the shackles of the state.
 The local government must have its financial freedom to reduce redundancy and make it easier for the communities to probe into their activities.

 Isaac Botti on Participatory Budget System